- Explain how to use the Halo Collar system to effectively train your dog to respond to the collar's feedback.

 - How do I find the Halo training course?

 - How do I choose and adjust feedback levels?

 - How and when the collar applies feedback?

-- How to do the beacons work?
+- How do the beacons work?

-When at least one family member completes the Halo User Training, s/he may begin training each individual dog using the introductory Halo Pet Training program.
+When at least one family member completes the Halo User Training, they may begin training each individual dog using the introductory Halo Pet Training program.
 Training is designed to be fun for you and your dog(s).

 Feedback Intensities and Methods

 As part of the training, you will be using several methods to correct your dog.
 Configure each dog’s feedback settings by selecting your dog in the Training tab and clicking on Settings.

 The Halo system provides four primary methods.
 For audible and static stimulation, you can also adjust the volume/intensity level.

 - Tone: Activates an audible tone.
 Some tones can only be heard by dogs’ sensitive hearing.
 A tone can be used as either an encouragement or feedback, depending on your training needs.